Scientific name: Ficus benghalensis

 - Height: Approximately 2 metres height / 1 metre spread potted indoors.
 In their natural habitat, Audrey is one of the largest canopy in the world!
 She can grow to over 30m tall and an even larger spread.

 - Light: A bright spot is ideal, as is indirect filtered light near a window.
 Protect from very harsh sun which can scorch the foliage.
 In darker conditions growth will slow and leaves will be small.

-- Water: Water moderately during the growing season, allowing the top layer of soil to dry out between watering.
-In their rest period (winter), water lightly to prevent the plant from drying out but don’t overwater.
+- Water: Water moderately during the growing season ( Spring through Summer), allowing the top layer of soil to dry out between watering.
+In their rest period (Winter), water lightly to prevent the plant from drying out but don’t overwater.